Prag8855/aab/content/guides/blue-card.md

 {{ RESIDENCE_PERMIT_WAIT_TIME }} after your *Ausländerbehörde* appointment,[^22] you get 2 letters:

-- **The eID activation code**
+1. **The eID activation code**
-    This letter arrives before your new Blue Card.
-You can use it to [activate the eID function](#activate-your-eid) of your Blue Card.
+    This letter comes first.
+You need it to [activate the eID function](#activate-your-eid) of your Blue Card.
-- **Your new Blue Card**
+2. **Your new Blue Card**
-    You will get your Blue Card by post, or you will get an invitation to collect your Blue Card at the *Ausländerbehörde*.[^28]
+    Around 2 weeks later, you receive your Blue Card, or an invitation to collect your Blue Card at the *Ausländerbehörde*.[^28]

-Your Blue Card is a plastic card.
-It's usually **valid for 4 years**.[^17] It can be valid for a shorter time if you have a limited work contract.
-For example, if you have a 2 year work contract, your Blue Card will be valid for 2 years + 3 months.[^3]
+Your new Blue Card is a plastic card.
+It's usually **valid for 4 years**.[^17] If you have a limited work contract, your Blue Card is valid for a shorter time.
+For example, if you have a 2 year work contract, your Blue Card will be valid for 2 years + 3 months.[^3] The expiration date is written on the card.

-Verify the information on your new Blue Card. *Ausländerbehörde* employees sometimes make mistakes.
+Verify the information on your Blue Card. *Ausländerbehörde* employees sometimes make mistakes.

 ### 8. Start working in Germany